alek772/alek772.github.io/index.md

    </tr>
    <tr class="row">
        <td class="col-xs-2 col-sm-2 col-md-2 col-lg-2"><img width="80" height="120" src="/Books/images/Reactive Programming with Angular and Ngrx Learn to Harness the Power of Reactive Programming with RxJS and Ngrx Extensions.jpg"></td>
-    <td class="col-xs-4 col-sm-4 col-md-4 col-lg-4"><a href="/Books/Practical Git Confident Git Through Practice.pdf" target="_blank">Reactive Programming with Angular and Ngrx Learn to Harness the Power of Reactive Programming with RxJS and Ngrx Extensions</a></td>
+    <td class="col-xs-4 col-sm-4 col-md-4 col-lg-4"><a href="/Books/Reactive Programming with Angular and Ngrx Learn to Harness the Power of Reactive Programming with RxJS and Ngrx Extensions.pdf" target="_blank">Reactive Programming with Angular and Ngrx Learn to Harness the Power of Reactive Programming with RxJS and Ngrx Extensions</a></td>
     <td class="col-xs-3 col-sm-3 col-md-3 col-lg-3">Oren Farhi</td>
     <td class="col-xs-3 col-sm-3 col-md-3 col-lg-3">May 16, 2017</td>
   </tr>